MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-622-Fisheries-Caribbean-Gulf-Mexico-South-Atlantic/subpart-I-SnapperGrouper-Fishery-South-Atlantic-Region/section-622.183.md

 |  D  |24°20.932′|82°20.417′|
 |  A  |24°22.277′|82°20.417′|

 (vii) For the purpose of paragraph (a)(2)(i) of this section, transit means direct, non-stop progression through the spawning SMZ.
-Fishing gear appropriately stowed means -
+Fishing gear appropriately stowed means—

 (A) A longline may be left on the drum if all gangions and hooks are disconnected and stowed below deck.
 Hooks cannot be baited.
 All buoys must be disconnected from the gear; however, buoys may remain on deck.